 If your hard drive were to ever go belly-up or a virus leaves your computer unable to start up would you lose all of your photos, music, videos, emails and other irreplaceable files?

 The fact is disasters such as this aren’t just something that could happen in the future.
 Truth be told, almost every long-time computer user will experience a crashed hard drive or some other file-destroying calamity at one time or another.

 And by the way, if your computer has a solid state drive (SSD), that’s awesome!
 But always remember that SSDs can and do fail as well.
 That’s why you need to back them up too!

 It’s a virtual certainty that sooner or later you’ll find yourself in a situation where all of your files are gone, never to be recovered if you haven’t taken the time to prepare by creating frequent backups.

 When we speak of backups, there are actually two separate parts of your file system that you’ll need to protect:

 You’ll need some method of reinstalling the operating system in the event that your file system ever becomes so damaged or corrupted that the O.S. cannot be repaired.

 If you have a set of recovery discs you’re all set.
 Simply replace the hard drive if needed, then boot the computer from an optical drive or USB recovery drive and reinstall the operating system.

-But what if your computer didn’t come with a set of recovery discs (most new PCs don’t these days)?
+But what if your computer didn’t come with a set of recovery discs?
+Very few new machines do these days.